konacurrents/SemanticMarkerAPI/README.md

 					    6.16.25 - a mapping of a SM (with dynamic uuid.flow) and the mapping URL
 						    | "SM:uuid.flow" <mapping>

+					11.21.25 - toggle a boolean value - since you might not know the value (like 2 light switches for same light)
+						    | "toggle" <booleanCommand>
+	 booleanCommand ::= "buzzer"  (todo: | "socket" | "useGroups")

 	 //8.20.25 this will set numerous values
     configName      ::= "PTStepper" | "M5AtomCamera"